Uncontacted peoples: Ecuador

-Two isolated indigenous peoples of Ecuador live in the Amazon region: the Tagaeri and the Taromenane.
+Two isolated Indigenous peoples of Ecuador live in the Amazon region: the Tagaeri and the Taromenane.
 Both are eastern Huaorani peoples living in Yasuni National Park.
 These semi-nomadic people live in small groups, subsisting on hunting, gathering, and some crops.
 They are organized into extended families.
-Since 2007 there is a national policy which mandates: untouchability, self-determination, equality, and no contact.
-In 2013, more than 20 Taromenane were killed by other Huaorani.
+Since 2007, there has been a national policy which mandates untouchability, self-determination, equality, and no contact.
+In 2013, more than 20 Taromenane were killed by Waorani, another Huaorani group.

 Paraguay

 Approximately 100 Ayoreo people, some of whom are in the Totobiegosode tribe, live uncontacted in the forest.
 They are nomadic, and they hunt, forage, and conduct limited agriculture.
-They are the last uncontacted peoples south of the Amazon basin, and are in Amotocodie.
+They are the last uncontacted peoples south of the Amazon Basin, and are in Amotocodie.
 Threats to them include rampant illegal deforestation.
 According to Survival International, Brazilian company Yaguarete Porá S.A. is converting thousands of hectares of the Ayoreo-Totobiegosode tribe's ancestral territory into cattle ranching land.
 The Union of Ayoreo Natives of Paraguay is working for their protection, with support from the Iniciativa Amotocodie.
+In 2021, the Ayoreo appealed to the Inter-American Commission on Human Rights to save their land from destruction.

 Peru

-The Mashco-Piro are nomadic Arawak hunter-gatherers who inhabit Manú National Park in Peru.
+The Nomole (derogatorily called Mashco-Piro) are nomadic Arawak-speaking hunter-gatherers who inhabit Manú National Park in Peru.
 In 1998, the International Work Group for Indigenous Affairs estimated their number to be around 100 to 250.
 They speak a dialect of the Piro languages.
 Amid incursions on their land, the tribe has made it clear they do not wish to be contacted.
 As of 2013, all the bands seem to be surviving.
+In July 2024, video and images of dozens of uncontacted Nomole people, on the banks of a river a few kilometers from a series of logging concessions, were published by Survival International.
+In September 2024, at least two loggers were killed by a group of uncontacted Nomole.

 Other groups include the Machiguenga, Nanti, Asháninka, Mayoruna, Isconahua, Kapanawa, Yora, Murunahua, Chitonahua, Mastanahua, Kakataibo, and Pananujuri.
 Many of them speak dialects of Panoan languages.
 There are five reserves for uncontacted peoples.
 However, the law designed to protect those peoples does not prevent economic operations there.
+There are about 25 uncontacted indigenous groups in Peru.

 Venezuela

-In Venezuela some groups from the Hoti, Yanomami, and Piaroa tribes live in relative isolation.
+In Venezuela, some groups from the Hoti, Yanomami, and Piaroa tribes live in relative isolation.
 The Ministry of Indigenous Peoples has no policies designed to protect these people specifically.

+Indonesia

+Java

+Banten is home to the Baduy or Kanekes which are divided into the Tangtu (Inner Baduy), Panamping (Outer Baduy), and Dangka.
+Inner Baduy shun all contacts with outsiders, while Outer Baduy do foster some limited contacts with the outside world.
+Dangka are the outermost Baduy groups which do not live in the Kanekes region and have sustained contact with the outside world.